Hear ye, hear ye, from this day forward I proclaim that every day is guacamole day!

 Veganosity is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 We make a small commission when you order from Amazon.
 It helps us afford the groceries to develop all of our recipes, and to pay for the maintenance of our site.
 We thank you in advance for your consideration.

-- 1 clove of garlic – ground in the molcajete
+- 1 clove garlic mashed in the molcajete or a large mixing bowl

 - Grind the garlic and sea salt in the molcajete or mince with a knife.